patricksavalle/devops-project-template/content/planning-method.md

 - [ ] Include an architect in the team, certainly if he can also be the Agile coach

-- [ ] Experienced teams don't need a Scrum-master they are the Scrum-master

-- [ ] Allocate 50% of the board to the non-functionals in the DevOps process, not for the PO to control
+- [ ] Allocate 50% of the board to non-functionals and DevOps maintenance

 - [ ] Open-source as much as (security-wise) possible to allow [scaling](../README.md#best-practices) your collaboration